pachterlab/kallisto/README.md

 # kallisto

 ___
 This branch contains an alternative code for translated alignment.
 Instead of using comma-free code, the amino acid and nucleotide sequences are translated to a code that maximizes the distance between amino acids that occur frequently ('max_ham_code' = Maximum Hamming distance Code), thereby maximizing the difference between reference sequences.
+This branch also allows d-list overhang < 3 in combination with `--aa`.
 ___

 __kallisto__ is a program for quantifying abundances of transcripts from